Mural of Marcus Rashford: Description

 Based on a photograph by Daniel Cheetham, the painting of Marcus Rashford was completed in 2020 by street artist Akse, in collaboration with the street art project Withington Walls, to commemorate the footballer's work to reduce child hunger.
 The mural is a black and white portrait painting, and appears on an exterior wall of Coffee House Café on Copson Street, near where Rashford was raised in Old Moat.
-The mural's quote, which reads, "Take pride in knowing that your struggle will play the biggest role in your purpose", was taken from a letter published as part of a campaign with Burberry to fund youth centres.
+The mural's quote, which reads, "Take pride in knowing that your struggle will play the biggest role in your purpose", was taken from a letter Markus wrote to his 10-year-old self, later published as part of a campaign with Burberry to fund youth centres.

 History

 Aske spoke with Rashford while completing the artwork in November 2020 and said, "I hope the mural will inspire the local community as he has inspired the whole nation with his campaign to fight child food poverty."
 To celebrate Black History Month in 2021, a close-up of the mural was featured on Google Street View.